2020 Thuringian government crisis: Reactions

-Further developments in 2021
+Further developments

 The Landtag election scheduled for 25 April 2021, based on the stability pact, was initially postponed to 26 September 2021, due to the COVID-19 pandemic.
 On 16 July 2021, this date was also cancelled because several members of the CDU and later also of the Left had announced that they would not agree to the dissolution of the state parliament necessary for new elections, and the parliamentary groups of the Left and the Greens did not want to make the decision dependent on the votes of the AfD.
 The governing parliamentary groups of the Left, SPD and Greens declared that they would not make any further attempt to dissolve the Landtag.

 A few days later, the AfD parliamentary group in the Thuringian state parliament filed a motion of no confidence against Ramelow and proposed Björn Höcke as the new Minister President.
 In the vote on 23 July 2021, 22 deputies voted for the motion and 46 against.
 The CDU parliamentary group had previously announced that it would not participate in the secret ballot and remained seated in the chamber.
 Because the motion was rejected, Ramelow remained Thuringia's Minister President.
 AfD deputy Stefan Möller had previously told the Deutsche Presse-Agentur that he saw no chance of success, saying, "The vote of no confidence is not aimed at Bodo Ramelow," but "primarily in the CDU's corner and marginally also in the direction of the FDP."

+The AfD accused Chancellor Angela Merkel of violating her duty of neutrality as a public official with her critical remarks regarding Kemmerich’s election in February 2020, and filed a constitutional complaint with the Federal Constitutional Court.
+An oral hearing on the complaint took place on 21 July 2021.
+On 15 June 2022, the Federal Constitutional Court ruled that the Chancellor’s statements had violated the AfD’s right to equal opportunity.